qgis/QGIS-Documentation/source/docs/user_manual/print_composer/create_output.rst

    Image Export Options, output is resized to items extent

-.. tip:: **Use format like PNG when cropping to contents out of the paper extent**
+.. tip:: **Use image formats that support transparency when items extend beyond the paper extent**

- As layout items may be placed out of the paper extent, using the :guilabel:`Crop to content` option while exporting will result in image(s) larger than the paper.
+ Since layout items may be placed outside the paper extent, using the :guilabel:`Crop to content` option while exporting can result in an image that extends beyond the paper extent.
- Due to its transparent background, the additional area will render as full black, "corrupting" the image, if exported to an image format not supporting transparency (eg, :file:`.BMP`, :file:`.JPG`).
+ Since the background outside of the paper extent will be transparent, for image formats that do not support transparency (eg, :file:`.BMP`, :file:`.JPG`) it will be rendered as full black,
+ "corrupting" the image.

- Prefer transparency-compatible formats like :file:`.TIFF` or :file:`.PNG` in such case.
+ Use transparency-compatible formats like :file:`.TIFF` or :file:`.PNG` in such a case.

 If you need to export your layout as a **georeferenced image** (e.g., to share with other projects), check the |unchecked| :guilabel:`Generate world file`